jeetsukumaran/DendroPy/doc/website/sumtrees.rst

 =========================

 SumTrees is distributed and installed as part of the `DendroPy
-<http://pypi.python.org/pypi/DendroPy>`_ phylogenetic computation library, which  can be found here:
+<http://pypi.python.org/pypi/DendroPy>`_ phylogenetic computing library, which  can be found here:

     http://pypi.python.org/pypi/DendroPy